jaysixco/ticket-lifecycle-rd/README.md

 </p>
 <p>
 <strong> Part 1: Create a Ticket (User) </strong> <br>
-Copy this link: http://localhost/osTicket/ <br>
+While in VM, copy this link: http://localhost/osTicket/ <br>
 Open a new tab <br>
 Paste the link in the url and press Enter key <br>
 Click "Open a new Ticket" <br>